 How does mold develop on the ceilings in my home?

 Mold is a living organism that belongs to the kingdom of Fungi.
 They are found in the form of small organisms that can be white, black, green, orange, or purple.
 These tiny organisms can exist anywhere indoors and outdoors.
 Usually, they are harmless when they live in small amounts.
-But when they land on a wet or humid spot in your home, they can start to grow to a large extent.
+But when they land on a wet or humid spot in your home like ceilings, ceiling mold can start to grow to a large extent.
 They produce spores that you might breathe in.
 If you inhale a large number of spores, that can be sensitive and dangerous for you.
 They can cause illness for you.

 How common is mold in your buildings?